ConEmu/ConEmu.github.io/en/FaqPlainShell.md

 ## How to run specified command  {#example}

 Most of shells have switches to disable loading plugins or extensions.
 Just use them.
-Easiest way to use `ConEmu -cmd ...` to force proper shell command.
+Easiest way to use `ConEmu -run ...` to force proper shell command.

 For example.

 ~~~
-ConEmu -cmd PowerShell -noprofile
+ConEmu -run PowerShell -noprofile
 ~~~

 Also, you may turn on ConEmu's default settings by `-basic`.